SingularityIndonesia/Func-It/README.md

 ### 4. Infix

 Many useful infix functions in it.
-Ex:

 You can alter list inside monad.
 You can do many things, such appending to list, get elem by index. etc.
 <details>